 Feel free to come to my office and talk to me about any aspect of the course, or issues beyond.
 I will be happy to provide my perspective and advice wherever helpful.
-Please schedule a time to meet on Zoom.

 Depending on your personality and background, coming to instructor office hours may be uncomfortable.
 Please know that I am happy to talk to you individually, and you do not need to wait until you have a major problem before coming to my office.
 You are welcome to come by and discuss at any time.